Our Office of Digital Literacy is now available for those living in Wolfe, Elliot, Jackson, Magoffin, Morgan, and Owsley counties.

 Digital skills training will help bridge the digital divide.

-The Eastern Kentucky Office of Digital Literacy will provide 1:1 training opportunities to residents seeking to improve their internet-related skill sets.
+Our Office of Digital Equity will provide 1:1 training opportunities to residents seeking to improve their internet-related skill sets.
 Sessions will cover critical-need topics such as:

 - Using a search engine effectively